Coming Up:

 Past shows have taken place at premier venues throughout the northeast, including the Newport and Boston Folk Festivals.
-But the home base for the series has always been historic Club Passim in Cambridge, MA where Moock still presents the show annually every November.
+But the home base for the series has always been Club Passim in Cambridge, MA where Moock still presents the show annually every November.

 Praise and Press